AndrwNgyn/mushroom-classification/README.md

 # Mushroom Classification
 Simple classification model to determine whether mushrooms are poisonous or not.

-- This model was created via ANNs, including Adam optimizer and
+- This model was created via ANNs, including Adam optimizer, dropout layers, and callbacks.
+- Data trained is sourced from Kaggle, and can be found at https://www.kaggle.com/datasets/uciml/mushroom-classification

 # Running the app
 - This app is hosted on Heroku!
 You can locate the application on https://mushroom-classifier-anguyen.herokuapp.com/